Ferrocenium tetrafluoroborate

 Ferrocenium tetrafluoroborate is an organometallic compound with the formula [Fe(C5H5)2]BF4.
 This salt is composed of the cation [Fe(C5H5)2]+ and the tetrafluoroborate anion (BF_{4}^{−}).
 The related hexafluorophosphate is also a popular reagent with similar properties.
-The cation is often abbreviated Fc+ or Cp2Fe+.
+The ferrocenium cation is often abbreviated Fc+ or Cp2Fe+.
 The salt is deep blue in color and paramagnetic.

-Ferrocenium salts are sometimes used as one-electron oxidizing agents, and the reduced product, ferrocene, is inert and readily separated from ionic products.
-The ferrocene–ferrocenium couple is often used as a reference in electrochemistry.
+Ferrocenium salts are one-electron oxidizing agents, and the reduced product, ferrocene, is inert and often readily separated from ionic products.
+The ferrocene–ferrocenium couple is used as a reference in electrochemistry.
 The standard potential of ferrocene-ferrocenium is dependent on specific electrochemical conditions.

 Preparation

 Commercially available, this compound may be prepared by oxidizing ferrocene typically with ferric salts followed by addition of fluoroboric acid.
 A variety of other oxidants work well also, such as nitrosyl tetrafluoroborate.
 Many analogous ferrocenium salts are known.

+Structure

+According to X-ray crystallography, the structures of the metallocene component of FcBF4 and the parent ferrocene are very similar.
+The Fe-C distances in the cation are 209.5 pm, about 2% longer than the Fe-C distances in ferrocene.